Frequently Asked Questions

 How much advance notice is required before I can move out?

 This depends on the property you are renting at.
-ReLease enabled communities have a notice period of 3-20 days, while other properties have a standard move out notice of 30 days.
-While it is possible to move out in just a few days, to avoid additional fees, provide ReLease with a minimum move-out notice of 7 days.
+At ReLease-Enabled Communities, you must provide a minimum notice period of 7 business days.
+At all other properties, the minimum notice period is 20 business days.
 We recommend providing an advance notice of at least two weeks, regardless of where you are renting, to ensure that you can move out on your desired date.

 Create a quote today to learn about notice period requirements at the properties you have interest in renting.